eng618/go-eng/README.md

 ## Overview

-This is a personal package I will be using to create various helper packages, as I learn and explore the Go programing language.
+This is a personal package I will be using to create various helper packages, as I learn and explore the Go programming language.
 The main package of this repo is simply to demonstrate the use of a subset of the contained packages.

 For full documentation visit the individual packages listed in the directories